 You can see that after the year 2000 there are two lines.
 The bolded line shows the actual incidence of obesity.
 The dotted line shows the past projection of obesity.
 In other words, the data clearly show that the rate or rise of obesity has clearly slowed.

 Obesity was rising at a fast rate from 1977 to 2000.
 There is a momentous inflection point right at the year 2000.
 Obesity slows.
 Why?
 What happened?
 The Y2K bug?
-No. Sugar consumption peaked and then fell.
+No. One explanation could be that sugar consumption peaked and then fell.
 The growth of obesity slows down.

 Top videos with Dr. Fung